 With online portals and handheld device compatibility, lease transactions can be processed 24/7

 Most seasoned equipment leasing and finance industry pros remember the days when originating a lease was a major undertaking and an exercise in administrative excess.
 The process started with a handheld HP-12 C calculator that was used to “run the numbers.”
-Next came reams of paperwork that had to be typed up, error-free of course, since most of the paper was in the shape of multi-part carbon forms.
+Next came reams of paperwork that had to be typed up and without error of course, since most of the paper was in the shape of multi-part carbon forms.
 All of this documentation had to be transferred back and forth between the leasing company, the equipment vendor, and the customer, typically using a courier or overnight shipping company.

 All of this happened during normal business hours, which typically meant that the leasing company people were available from 9 to 5, Monday through Friday, except of course on federal holidays, when, like the post office, they were closed.
 This proved frustrating for the equipment vendor’s sales team, who wanted to close the transaction, and the customer, who wanted the equipment, but there wasn’t much they could do to expedite things.